Board-Folk/Camputers-Lynx/Lynx 96/Expansions/Lynx-MK1-MEM/README.md

 Lynx MK1 16K Memory Expansion

-This is an replica, with modifications moving a capacitor and adding holes for straight pin socket headers.
+This is a replica, with modifications moving a capacitor and adding holes for straight pin socket headers.